duneanalytics/docs/docs/resources/dune-bounties.md

 **If you are an organization in need of web3 analytics, it’s now easier than ever to connect with Dune Wizards!**

-You can either do all of this by yourself or ask for our help via the typeform in the "supported approach" tab in the section below, we are happy to help!

-=== "Supported approach"

-    1. **Fill in this Typeform**

-    We know setting up Dework, defining bounties, and managing your contributors can be quite a challenge.

-    Reach out to us by clicking the button below and filling out our Typeform and we'll happily assist you in onboarding and running successful bounties.

-    <button data-tf-popup="DtX4jqkd" data-tf-size="100" style="all:unset;font-family:Helvetica,Arial,sans-serif;display:inline-block;max-width:100%;white-space:nowrap;overflow:hidden;text-overflow:ellipsis;background-color:#0445AF;color:#FFFFFF;font-size:20px;border-radius:25px;padding:0 33px;font-weight:bold;height:50px;cursor:pointer;line-height:50px;text-align:center;margin:0;text-decoration:none;">Typeform</button><script src="//embed.typeform.com/next/embed.js"></script>

 === "Self Serve"